-The remainder of this paper will give an overview on trends of prototyping design and automation with an emphasis on the following two subtopics.
-The first is an overview for the development of a theory for prototyping discrete event and hybrid systems.
-Discrete Event Dynamic Systems (DEDS) are dynamic systems in which state transitions are caused by internal, discrete events in the system.
-DEDS are attracting considerable interest and current applications are found in manufacturing systems, communications and air traffic systems, robotics, autonomous systems, and artificial intelligence.
-We also present an overview for the development of a simple graphical environment for simulating, analyzing, synthesizing, monitoring, and controlling discrete event and hybrid systems.
-The second subtopic is an overview of machine vision prototyping design for real-time automation applications.
-We discuss the problems associated with traditional machine vision systems for cost-effective real-time applications, novel alternative system design to overcome these problems, and the new trends of modern vision sensors.
-Modern smart sensors provide the features of a traditional machine vision system at less than half of the usual price by eliminating the signal-conversion electronics, fixed-frame rates and limited gray-scale quantization.
-Camera, image-acquisition electronics, and computer are integrated into a single unit to allow dynamic access to the CCD without image float or flutter.
-We also present a physically-accurate image synthesis method as a flexible, practical tool for examining a large number of hardware/software configuration combinations for a wide range of parts.
+This article focuses on two subtopics.
+The first is the development of a theory for prototyping discrete-event and hybrid systems and its applications.
+In discrete-event dynamic systems (DEDS), state transitions are caused by internal, discrete events in the system.
+DEDS are attracting considerable interest, and current applications are found in manufacturing systems, communications and air traffic systems, robotics, autonomous systems, and artificial intelligence.
+An overview for the development of a simple graphical environment for simulating, analyzing, synthesizing, monitoring, and controlling discrete-event and hybrid systems is also presented.
+The second focus is on prototyping machine vision for real-time automation applications.
+We discuss the problems associated with traditional machine vision systems for cost-effective, real-time applications, novel alternative system design to overcome these problems, and the new trends of modern vision sensors.
+Modern smart sensors provide the features of traditional machine vision systems at less than half of the usual price by eliminating the signal-conversion electronics, fixed-frame rates, and limited gray-scale quantization.
+The camera, image-acquisition electronics, and computer are integrated into a single unit to allow dynamic access to the charge-coupled devices (CCDs) without image float or flutter.
+We also present a physically accurate image synthesis method as a flexible, practical tool for examining a large number of hardware/software configuration combinations for a wide range of parts.